 - A. The student compares the American system of government-a self-governing representative democracy limited by a written Constitution-to other forms of government in the world, both past and present.
 C - B. The student explains the similarities and differences between the American and French revolutions and the reasons for their divergent outcomes.
-C monarchy socialism aristocracy racism imperialism direct democracy Progressivism fascism totalitarianism oligarchy communism

-C. The student explains the tensions of each of the following with America's founding principles:
+C - C. The student explains the tensions of each of the following with America's founding principles: